 Use Google Pay

-When Google Pay is selected, the customer will be presented with subscription terms to review.
+Customers are presented with subscription terms to review when they choose Google Pay as their payment method.
 When ready to pay, they can proceed by clicking the Google Pay button.

 This button connects to their Google Pay account and will automatically pull information to complete the checkout process.